alonso-herreros/uni-tapp-lab_http/README_EN.md

  <ol start="20">
  <li>Create the directory <tt>DOCUMENT_ROOT/internal</tt> and copy the file <tt>aptel.html</tt> to it.
 What happens now when you try to access the URL <tt>http://your_machine:your_port/internal</tt> in a browser?</li>
  <li>We will need to generate a password file (<tt>SERVER_ROOT/passwd</tt>).
 To do so, we can use the <tt>htpasswd</tt> utility.
 Use <tt>htpasswd</tt> to create a file with a user <tt>aptel</tt> and password <tt>redes</tt>.
 Try entering with this user and password in a web browser.</li>
  <li>Now try it using telnet.
 What is the name of the realm?
 Where does the server obtain it from?
 Send a second request to gain access to the page.
-You may use the converter to base64 that is available at <a href="http://www.webtoolkit.info/demo/javascript-base64">http://www.webtoolkit.info/demo/javascript-base64</a> (see input boxes below)</li>
+You may use the converter to base64 that is available at <a href="http://www.webtoolkit.info/demo/javascript-base64">http://www.webtoolkit.info/demo/javascript-base64</a> or <a href="https://www.base64encode.org/">https://www.base64encode.org/</a>.</li>

  </ol>
- <h2>Optional part</h2>
- <h3>Redirections and Virtual hosts</h3>

  ## Optional part
  ### Redirections and Virtual hosts